-The other type of breast cancer that has another receptor is called her-2 neu.
-This receptor makes the cells more active, but allows healthcare providers to treat the cancer with specific medicines that target her-2 proteins.
-If your breast cancer doesn’t have her-2 neu and hormone receptors, it’s called triple negative.
+The other type of breast cancer that has another receptor is called HER2 neu.
+This receptor makes cells more active, but allows healthcare providers to treat the cancer with specific medicines that target HER2 proteins.
+If your breast cancer doesn’t have HER2 neu and hormone receptors, it’s called triple-negative.

 Who is most likely to have TNBC?

-Triple negative breast cancer appears more frequently in women age 40 and younger than in older women.
+Triple-negative breast cancer appears more frequently in women age 40 and younger than in older women.
 Black and Latina women are more likely to develop TNBC than white women.
-Women who have the gene change BRCA1 are more likely to develop TNBC than other women.
+Women who have the gene change BRCA1 are more likely to develop TNBC than others.
 When the BRCA1 gene mutates, it stops preventing cancer and appears to make your body’s cells more vulnerable to cancer.